-A “body man” is an assistant who follows a political figure around the clock, providing logistical assistance for daily tasks ranging from paperwork to meals.
+A “body man” is an assistant or valet who follows a political figure around the clock, providing logistical assistance for daily tasks ranging from paperwork to meals.

-This is different than the advance man who typically prepares solely for campaign events.
+This is different than the advance man who typically prepares for campaign events.

 The term typically refers to the closest personal aide to a president or presidential candidate.
 This assistant stays with the official at all times save for sensitive meetings and personal moments.

 Body men work with political advisors, administrative staff, and family members to manage the president’s time.

 Origin of “Body Man”